New England Dragway: Notable Drag Racers

-NHRA Camping World Drag Racing Series

-The 2020 New England Nationals were canceled due to the COVID-19 pandemic.

-New England Dragway will host the New England Nationals as part of NHRA Camping World Drag Racing Series on the weekend of June 11-13, 2021.
+On June 2, 2024, 16-time NHRA Funny Car champion John Force, 75, won his 157th NHRA Mission Foods Drag Racing Series national event at New England Dragway.
+Three weeks later, Force suffered a career-ending crash at Virginia Motorsports Park.

 National Event Winners

 New England Hot Rod Hall of Fame

 The New England Hot Rod Hall of Fame is a memorial located at the entrance to the racing pits of New England Dragway listing more than 100 people, teams, and businesses that have had a significant impact on the hobby of hot rodding and the sport of drag racing in New England.

 The New England Hot Rod Hall of Fame was created in 2005 by the Orientals Hot Rod Club of Reading, MA.
 Each year since the club has inducted at least four new honorees.
 The list of inductees includes hot rodders, drag racers, drag racing teams, photographers and journalists, promoters, businesses and business owners, and individuals involved in hot rodding and drag racing as support personnel at various drag racing facilities in the New England region.

 As of 2021, there are 106 inductees.
 Sixty-two of them are individual hot rodders and/or drag racers, along with 14 drag racing teams, 16 businesses and business owners, six journalists and photographers, four employees of drag racing facilities, and four clubs or organizations.
 Many of the inductees can be categorized as belonging to more than one of those groups.

-Notable inductees include Frank Maratta, founder of the Hartford Autorama Car Shows and builder and promoter of Connecticut Dragway; Chuck Etchells and Al Hofmann, professional funny car drivers from Connecticut; Arnie "Woo Woo" Ginsburg, a radio personality who provided the musical soundtrack for the hot rod cruising culture in the 1950s and 60s; Moroso Performance, provider of aftermarket performance parts, and Marvin Rifchin, founder of the M&H Tire Company that provides specialty tires for drag racing.
+Notable inductees include Frank Maratta, founder of the Hartford Autorama Car Shows and builder and promoter of Connecticut Dragway; Chuck Etchells and Al Hofmann, professional funny car drivers from Connecticut; Arnie "Woo Woo" Ginsburg, a radio personality who provided the musical soundtrack for the hot rod cruising culture in the 1950s and 60s; Marc Rowe, a former racer and longtime race car builder; Moroso Performance, provider of aftermarket performance parts, and Marvin Rifchin, founder of the M&H Tire Company that provides specialty tires for drag racing.